mccrodp/marketo_rest/README.md

-**Non functional development sandbox for the new marketo_rest module**
+**Development version of the new marketo_rest module**
-* Help is welcomed; to test and report any issues in the issue queue, and also submit PRs :)
+* Most of the functionality has now been ported, please see the issue queue.
+Help is welcomed; to test and report any issues in the issue queue, and also submit PRs :)

 # Marketo REST